oVirt/ovirt-site/source/developer/action-permissions-overview.html.md

 To make a long story short it was the initial name of the permission feature in the engine.
 At first there was no authorization on actions (woohoo!) so a special UI was designed to enforce it and its name was "Multi Level Administration Portal"

+*   **Admin** - User with a permission that contains admin role.

+Permissions delegation - only super user can give permission with admin role.

 #### Entities Hierarchy